pebreo/pebreo.github.io/endgame/partX-why.md

 **Monetary Currency: The Bedrock of Transactions**

-Monetary currency excels at three key functions, forming the backbone of our economic system:
+Monetary currency excels at three key functions, forming the backbone of our current economic system:

 1. **Unit of Exchange:** Imagine bartering a chicken for a pair of shoes.
 Impractical, right?
 Money acts as a standardized medium that eliminates the need for such direct exchanges.
 It simplifies transactions, allowing us to buy and sell goods and services with ease.